-Budget for permits, design, and everything behind-the-scenes
+Bathroom remodel costs for permits, design, and everything behind-the-scenes

 In contrast to visible upgrade items, there are unavoidable behind-the-scenes investments to consider when creating your budget.

-1.)
-Building requirements
+Building requirements for bathroom remodels

 For those in apartments, building requirements can play a significant role in dictating design and budget needs.
 These requirements can range from insurance coverage minimums, which limit your ability to work with professionals who aren’t carrying high-value insurance policies, to general alteration agreements that require anyone doing any work in the building to have far-reaching coverage for problems they may never encounter, like asbestos removal or collapse scenarios.

 Sweeten contractor Thomas explained, “Buildings are becoming less flexible on their [insurance] requirements which cause us to raise prices to keep up with those needs.”
 The contractors who can afford to work in buildings with more extensive requirements tend to have higher operating costs and can meet higher insurance requirements, more stringent debris removal expectations, limited noise and hours-of-work requirements, and stricter parking rules.
 While there is no exact figure on this, you may see this translate into higher rates overall for teams that can meet those demands.

 - Plumbing services: $2,000 – $3,500 and higher

 - Plumbing permits: up to $2,000 and as high as $5,000 per permit

 - Electrical permits: $900